 (4) Total square footage per store is calculated by dividing total square footage at end of period by number of stores at end of period.
 (5) Average total square footage represents a weighted average which reflects the effect of opening stores in different months throughout the period.

-(6) Net sales per average total square foot associated to tags invitation of the sales of the
+(6) Net sales per average total square foot as calculated by dividing net sales for the trailing 12-month period by the average square footage for those stores open during each period.
+The fiscal 2006 and the six months ended August 4, 2007 net sales per average total square foot amounts were adjusted to exclude the net sales effects of the 53rd week.